 Larry Hogan hints about his political future and weighs in on Trump's dinner with white nationalist

-Outgoing Republican Maryland Gov. Larry Hogan dropped some big hints about his political future, even as he told a room of about 1,700 supporters and donors there'd be no big announcement Wednesday night.
+Outgoing Republican Maryland Gov. Larry Hogan dropped some big hints about his political future, even as he told a room of about 1,700 supporters and donors there would be no big announcement Wednesday night.

 "I understand there has been some speculation about my future," he joked with the crowd in Hanover, Maryland during an event to celebrate his time as governor.
 Adopting a more serious tone, he did tell the audience he'd be talking to family and friends next year to "determine how I can best serve our great nation."